 On 15 July 2016, the Turkish government was subject to an attempted coup by a group within the Turkish army.
 The Turkish government and the Turkish security forces (including the Turkish army) took control of the situation in a short period of time and the ruling government remained in control.
-On 16 April 2017, a constitutional referendum was held throughout Turkey and a new draft of the constitution that increases the power of Turkish president Erdogan was approved by the Turkish voters.
-Early 2019, general elections have been held but the outcome was subsequently not acknowledged by all parties and a recount was announced.
-At this stage, the outcome and political consequences are unknown.
-Although the Issuer's operations in Turkey have not been materially affected by the coup, the 2019 elections and/or the referendum, the impact on political and social circumstances following the attempted coup and the referendum and the aftermath thereof, including developments in the political relationship between Turkey and the Netherlands, could result in a further increase in volatility in the currency market and/or could have a material effect on the financial condition or result from operations of the business of the Issuer in Turkey.
+Although the Issuer's operations in Turkey have not been materially affected by the coup, the 2019 elections and/or the referendum, the impact on political and social circumstances following the attempted coup and the referendum and the aftermath thereof, including developments in the political relationship between Turkey and the Netherlands as at the date of this Base Prospectus, could result in a further increase in volatility in the currency market and hyperinflation, and/or could have a material effect on the financial condition or result from operations of the business of the Issuer in Turkey.